Health Disparities in Lupus

 - Marginalized racial or ethnic groups have increased mistrust of healthcare systems leading to reluctance to seek proper treatment 17

-LFA is Committed to Addressing Lupus Disparities
+The Lupus Foundation of America is Committed to Addressing Lupus Disparities

 Healthcare Access and Quality